IntegrationMatters/njams-toolbox/setDbDialect/README.md

 (1) Copy "createNewDriverAndSetDialect.cli" to <your-njams-installation>/wildfly16/

-(2) Copy the new ojdbc.jar file to a location of your choice, e.g. your home directory "~/"
+(2) Copy the new ojdbc.jar file to a location of your choice on your nJAMS Server machine, e.g. your home directory "~/"

 (3) Edit script "createNewDriverAndSetDialect.cli" and specify the full path to your ojdbc.jar file at "module add --resources", e.g. module add --name=com.oracle19 --resources="~/ojdbc8.jar" --dependencies=javax.api,javax.transaction.api